Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 HSE for LA, Crown premises, offices within premises where HSE is the enforcing authority.

-Peripatetic activities HSE LA enforcement responsibility extends only to HSW matters relevant to the premises where they are the enforcing authority.
+Peripatetic workers HSE LA enforcement responsibility extends only to HSW matters relevant to the premises where they are the enforcing authority.
 They have no locus to discuss peripatetic work except such work that is carried out within the premises enforced by that LA.

 Pesticides HSE/LA Fall to respective enforcing authority for premises.